nboldhq/docs/contents/45-connected-apps/50 Salesforce configuration.md

 > **Note:** Teams will be created only for those Opportunity records that achieved the right Stage and with an Amount greater or equal to the defined amount.

-> **Tip**: If you don’t really need the Amount Filter, simply type 0 value.
+> **Tip**: If you don’t need the Amount Filter, simply type 0 value.
 In this case, teams will be created even for those records, which have a “null” value for the Amount field.

 3. **Define Naming Convention**

    By default, your team will be named in a format Team Name: “Opportunity Name”.

    In addition to this, you can enable the “Naming Convention” option to add the Opportunity Stage to the team's name.
 So, each team created for your Opportunity Records will be named in a format Team Name:” Opportunity Name – Prospecting".